 Graded recommendations are also about actions that should be done in practice; however, the recommendation statements are formed based on a direct or indirect link to a body of evidence found through the systematic review process (17).
-Recommendations are formulated as strong or conditional by considering the certainty in the evidence of effects, values and preferences of persons who are impacted by the recommendation, and health equity (see Interpretation of Evidence and Recommendation Statements).
+Recommendations are formulated as strong or conditional by considering the certainty in the evidence of effects, values and preferences of persons who are impacted by the recommendation, and health equity (see Interpretation of evidence and recommendation statements).

 Despite the fact that good practice statements and recommendations are developed differently, both provide comprehensive guidance on an action/intervention that should (or should not) be done (17).
-Therefore, both good practice statements and recommendation should follow the same process for implementation (see Implementation Strategies).
+Therefore, both good practice statements and recommendations should follow the same process for implementation (see Implementation strategies).